kevindiu/doc/PKG_test_plan.md

 ### Validate output

 Since the function return Object_Location and error, we will validate if the returned location and error is excepted.

+After implement all the test, please check the code coverage to see if there is any missing branch cases and please add cases to cover it if we can.

+Last, create PR and write the design on the PR description to let other knows how and what did you implemented on unit test.